scyjth/biosteam_lca/README.rst

 Customized  ``'user_customized'``
 ==========  =====================

-User can choose from over 840+ different impact assessment methods, and automatically calculate the impact scores for any unit processes.
-Other than specified by user, the default assessment methods will be `U.S. EPA TRACI2.0 <https://www.epa.gov/chemical-research/tool-reduction-and-assessment-chemicals-and-other-environmental-impacts-traci/>`__.
+User can choose from over 840+ different life cycle impact assessment (LCIA) methods, and automatically calculate the impact scores for any unit processes.
+Other than specified by user, the default assessment methods will be `U.S. EPA TRACI2.0 <https://www.epa.gov/chemical-research/tool-reduction-and-assessment-chemicals-and-other-environmental-impacts-traci/>`__, which provides characterization factors for LCIA, industrial ecology, and sustainability metrics.

 License information